defeat the enemy, strongholds and spiritual warfare

 Conformed: Refers to an outward expression that doesn’t accurately reflect what is really inside.

 Transformed: Refers to a change in outward appearance.
-It’s the same word Matthew used to describe the Transfiguration of Jesus.
+It’s the same word Matthew used to describe Jesus’ Transfiguration.

 Renewed: A renewed mind is saturated with and controlled by God.
 This transformation can only occur because the Holy Spirit changes our thinking.

-The renewing of your mind is immersing yourself in God’s Word, meditating on His teaching, and engaging in prayer.
+Renewing your mind involves immersing yourself in God’s Word, meditating on His teachings, and engaging in prayer.
 This is how we will be able to test and approve what God’s will is.

 For me, this is committing to that daily.